Slade Griffin: 2018

 In round 1 of the 2018 season, Griffin made his debut for the Knights in their 19-18 golden point extra-time win over the Manly Warringah Sea Eagles, scoring a try.
 In June, he made his international debut for New Zealand against England in Denver, Colorado.
 Just a week later, while playing for the Knights in their round 16 clash against the Canterbury-Bankstown Bulldogs, he was passing the ball from dummy half and his leg got caught in a position which ruptured multiple ligaments in his left knee, including a ruptured anterior cruciate ligament (ACL) knee graft, ruptured lateral ligament and torn lateral meniscus.
 This would be his third ACL knee injury to his left knee and meant he faced a 9-12 month recovery period.

 2019

 While working as a trainer and coach for the Knights during the 2019 season, Griffin ultimately didn't make it back from his knee injury, departing the club at the end of the season.

 Coaching career

 In July 2020, Griffin was announced as the new coach of the New Zealand Warriors NRL Women's (NRLW) team.

+In 2023, Griffin made a mark as head coach of the Warriors reserve grade team that finished third in the New South Wales Cup.

+That earned him promotion as the NRL side’s forwards coach for 2024 after Justin Morgan joined the Cowboys.